circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 | Python       |                 |
 {: class="table"}

-To see the list of all supported 1.0 configuration construct, please see [here](https://discuss.circleci.com/t/support-status-in-automatic-config-translation/16751).
+To see the list of all supported 1.0 configuration constructs, please see [here](https://discuss.circleci.com/t/support-status-in-automatic-config-translation/16751).

-Lastly, we need your feedbacks to make the automatic config translation better!
+We welcome your feedback to make the automatic config translation better!
 If you find bugs, please report in [our Discuss](https://discuss.circleci.com/tags/c/circleci-2-0/config
 ).

 ## Next Steps